Destiny (video game): Design

-The player's companion Ghost was initially voiced by Peter Dinklage (left), but was replaced with Nolan North (right) starting with The Taken King.

 For Destiny, lead writer Joseph Staten hoped to build a universe that would "take on a life of its own".
 The designers worked around "seven pillars", seven core principles which ensure that the game is accessible to both casual, novice players and experienced veterans of first-person shooters and MMOs.
 This includes integration with social media, allowing players to gain information about new quests and their friends' activities.

 In designing the playable classes, Bungie was inspired by different sources of science fiction.
 Hunters are a reconnaissance class meant to be reminiscent of the classic bounty hunter.
 Bungie cites as influences Star Wars Han Solo and classic characters from old Western films such as Clint Eastwood's Man with No Name.
 Warlocks combine weapons with special powers from "the Traveler", and are meant to be a form of "space wizard".
 The Warlock class is influenced by the Star Wars series's Jedi Knights, The Lord of the Rings series's Gandalf, and The Matrix series's Morpheus.
 Titans, which favor heavy weapons and melee attacks and are intended to be reminiscent of the classic "future soldier", were inspired by Bungie's own Master Chief from Halo, Stormtroopers from Star Wars, and other "space marines" from science fiction.
 Bungie also cited the influence of action role-playing games Monster Hunter and Dark Souls, noting their mechanical depth and brutality.

-Peter Dinklage originally voiced the character Ghost in the base game.
-The character did not have any lines in the two expansions of Year One.
-Nolan North replaced Dinklage for The Taken King and also re-recorded all of Ghost's lines from the original game, as Bungie wanted "to create a consistent storytelling experience from beginning to end".
-North was excited to put his mark on the role and hopes to evolve the character in future Destiny releases.
-He said that he did not listen to any of Dinklage's recordings, as he did not want any preconceived notions to influence his performance.
-According to Bungie, the actor change was made due to Dinklage's availability.
-David Cross was hired to write jokes for the character Ghost but none of his work was used in the final game.